z3phydev/Binary-Clock/README.md

 # What is it?
 A binary clock is a digital clock that displays the time using binary numbers instead of traditional digits.
 Each column represents a digit of time, so the first column is the Tens Dight of the hours, and every LED vertically is a number in binary format.
 # Why did I make it?
 I was originally inspired by seeing a software demo by the YouTube channel, Figuring Things Out.
 I wanted to try creating something similar but as a physical desk clock.
 The result is a clock that most people can't read but find cool.
-I like how the exposed PCB give it even more of that digital vibe.
+I like how the exposed PCB give it even more of that digital aesthetic.

 ## PCB